Sent as SMS: Meaning Behind the Delivery Switch

 It gives your team a smooth flow even when some customers still use standard SMS on older devices.

 Textellent lets you plan and automate text messages in advance.
-You can build drip sequences for follow-ups or reminders, all designed to keep a smooth messaging experience for your contacts.
+You can build SMS drip campaigns for follow-ups or reminders, all designed to keep a smooth messaging experience for your contacts.

 Once set up, these campaigns run automatically, whether you’re sending messages for promotions, follow-ups, or appointment reminders.